I admit it, I used to be a SiteGround fanboy.

-Migrations can have hiccups, support can be rude, and you will not get the same level of support as SiteGround.
-That’s why if you experience issues or have questions, I would reach out to Mustaasam Saleem Ansari (Cloudways community manager) whose #1 job is to make customers happy and answer questions.
+Migrations can have hiccups, support can be rude, and you will not get the same level of support as someone like Kinsta.
+So if you have issues or questions, I would reach out to Mustaasam Saleem Ansari (the Cloudways community manager) whose #1 job is to make customers happy and answer questions.
 He is also super activate in the WordPress Hosting Facebook Group.
 I was in touch with Mustaasam during the migration – he answered all my questions and gave me peace of mind more than anything.
 I liked the idea of accountability.

-Of course, there are plenty of customers who think Cloudways support is great (I do, just not as good as SiteGround).
-I actually reached out to Hristo Pandjarov (SiteGround community manager) about an affiliate question with SiteGround (twice) and he never responded.
-My conclusion is that every person is different – it all depends who your rep is.
-But if you do have questions or issues, reach out to the community managers.
-You’re more likely to be a priority.
+Of course, there are plenty of customers who think Cloudways support is great (including me).
+I actually reached out to Hristo Pandjarov (SiteGround community manager) about an affiliate question with SiteGround, twice, and he never responded.
+Every person is different – it depends who your rep is.
+But if you have questions or issues, try reaching out to Mustaasam.

-My person experience; they migrated the site successfully with no errors, downtimes, and they even configured their Breeze plugin for me.
-Maybe they knew I was writing this review.
+My personal experience; they migrated the site successfully with no errors, downtimes, and they even configured their Breeze plugin for me.
+Maybe they knew I was writing this review :)

 9. 5 Cloud Hosting Providers To Choose From

 With Cloudways, you can choose from 5 cloud hosting providers.
 Just to confirm, Cloudways is the middleman who manages your server.
 DigitalOcean and the other providers are the ones hosting your website (through their partner, Cloudways).
 I personally don’t feel like managing my server – ain’t nobody got time for that!
 But if you do, you can go straight to DigitalOcean.

-Cloudways already wrote an article describing the differences in each plan:
+Cloudways has an article describing the differences in each plan:

-Their most popular plan is DigitalOcean which is also the least expensive (and is the one I use).
+Their most popular plan is DigitalOcean which is also the least expensive (and the one I use).